Ways to boost your pension in the run-up to retirement

 Increasing workplace or personal pension contributions

-Maximising your pension contributions in the years before retirement brings an immediate boost in the form of tax relief.
+Making the most of your pension contributions in the years before retirement brings an immediate boost in the form of tax relief.

 This is particularly true if you are a higher-rate taxpayer, as the following example illustrates: